 Working with React Server Components

 This guide provides information about working with React Server Components in your Hydrogen app.
+To learn how React Server Components work in the context of Hydrogen, refer to React Server Components overview.

 All data fetching happens on the server and is never exposed to the client, unless you explicitly fetch data in a client component.